OlivierLD/raspberry-coffee/NMEA.multiplexer/manual.md

 - Whatever begins with `forward.` is a forwarder
 - Whatever begins with `computer.` is a computer

-For the three categories above, the next element is the index of the element.
+For the three categories above, the second item is the index of the element.
 Indexes are numbers, mentioned on two digits.
 Indexes _must_ start at `01` and be after that incremented by `1`.